Art Thief

 It is a way of connecting to past artists and to other people generally.
 It is a way to learn but also to appreciate.
 To be inspired but also to invent.
 To respect but also to revise.

-So, saying I am Like Tom Stoppard is a compact way for me to understand my art and to allow myself to observe myself as an artist, at least at this moment of my art practice.
 What follows is a catalog of the pieces in my show “Art Thief” (in no particular order).
-I hope my commentary above holds true and helpful.
+I hope my commentary above holds true and helpful for you.